-A Beginner's Guide to npm — the Node Package Manager — SitePoint
+A Beginner’s Guide to npm, the Node Package Manager — SitePoint

 $ npm config set prefix=$HOME/.node_modules_global

-With this simple configuration change, we have altered the location to which global Node packages are installed.
+With this simple configuration change, we’ve altered the location to which global Node packages are installed.
 This also creates a

-.npmrc file in our home directory.
+.npmrc file in our home directory:

 $ npm config get prefix